• Skip to primary navigation

 • Recurrent thoughts of death

 Whilst the term depression is used to describe a clinical diagnosis, the difference between being on one side of the diagnostic line or the other is often insignificant to the sufferer.
-You don’t have to meet the clinical criteria for a depressive episode to be suffering.
-Many people spend extended periods of time – months or even years – with mild depressive symptoms that may not meet the criteria for clinical depression, but still have a negative impact on their quality of life
+You don't have to meet the clinical criteria for a depressive episode to be suffering.
+Many people spend extended periods of time - months or even years - with mild but chronic depressive symptoms that may not meet the criteria for clinical depression, but still have a negative impact on their quality of life

 Causes of depression